Topology-aware Generalization of Decentralized SGD: Topology-aware Generalization Bounds of D-SGD

-where $C = 2\eta_0 L (1-\frac{1}{n})$ and $F_{\scal_k}(\bw_k^{(\tau)})$ is the local empirical risk of the $k$-th worker at iteration $\tau$. \end{theorem} \cref{thm:on-average-holder} suggests that the distributed on-average stability of D-SGD is positively related to the spectral gap of the given topology and negatively related to the accumulation of the averaged empirical risk.
-See proof in \cref{sec:proof-holder-stab}.
+where $C = 2\eta_0 L (1-\frac{1}{N})$ and $F_{\scal}(\bw_k^{(\tau)})$ is the local empirical risk of the $k$-th worker at iteration $\tau$. \end{theorem} \cref{thm:on-average-holder} suggests that the distributed on-average stability of decentralized SGD is positively related to the spectral gap of the given topology and negatively related to the accumulation of the averaged empirical risk.
+See detailed proof in \cref{sec:proof-holder-stab}.

 We can obtain a simplified result with fixed learning rates.

 \begin{corollary}[Stability in Expectation with $\eta_t\equiv\eta$ ] Suppose all the assumptions of \cref{thm:on-average-holder} hold.
 With a fixed learning rate $\eta_t\equiv\eta \leq \frac{1}{2L} (1-\frac{2}{m})$, the distributed on-average stability of D-SGD can be bounded as